viamrobotics/docs/docs/configure/_index.md

 The setup steps copy your machine's credentials to your machine.
 When you turn on your machine, `viam-server` starts up and uses the provided credentials to fetch its full config from the [Viam app](https://app.viam.com).
 Once the machine has a configuration, it caches it locally and can use the configuration for up to 60 days.
+Since the configuration is cached locally, your machine does not need to stay connected to the Viam app after it has obtained its configuration file.

-The machine checks for new configurations every 15 seconds and changes its configuration automatically when a new configuration is available.
+If it is online, the machine checks for new configurations every 15 seconds and changes its configuration automatically when a new configuration is available.
 All communication happens securely over HTTPS using secret tokens that are in a machine's configuration.

+If your machine will never connect to the internet, you can also create a [local configuration file](/internals/local-configuration-file/) on the machine itself.

 {{< alert title="Tip" color="tip" >}}
 On Linux, the configuration is stored at <FILE>/etc/viam.json</FILE> by default and `viam-server` uses this configuration if no configuration is specified on startup.